allen-ajith/allen-ajith.github.io/_pages/about.md

 ---

 I'm an incoming MSCS student at [NYU Courant](https://cs.nyu.edu/home/index.html).

+I did my bachelors in Computer Science and Engineering at School of Engineering, [CUSAT](https://www.cusat.ac.in/)

 My current research interests are **Computer Vision, Few-Shot Learning** and **Representation Learning**.
 In the past, I've worked on research projects related to Trustworthy ML Systems, Federated Learning, Link Prediction, Node Sampling methods and Zero Knowledge Proofs.